Best Booking Software With Payment for Service Businesses in 2026

 • Includes payment processing and customization across plans

-• Pricing scales with complexity but remains competitive for feature depth
+• Pricing scales with complexity but remains competitive for the feature depth

 Setmore – Useful for affordable team booking